-Daily Journal Honors Mira Hashmall on 2019 Top Labor & Employment List
+Mira Hashmall Honored as a 2019 Top Labor & Employment Attorney by Daily Journal

-By Nicolas Sonnenburg, The Daily Journal–Wednesday, July 10, 2019–Earlier this year, Hashmall urged the 9th U.S. Circuit Court of Appeals to apply 11th Amendment immunity to Los Angeles County, a unique theory that would extend a legal protection reserved for states to a local government.
+By Nicolas Sonnenburg, The Daily Journal – July 10, 2019 – Earlier this year, Hashmall urged the 9th U.S. Circuit Court of Appeals to apply 11th Amendment immunity to Los Angeles County, a unique theory that would extend a legal protection reserved for states to a local government.

 “It’s a very challenging, interesting matter,” Hashmall said in a recent interview, describing the appeal.
 “The question it presents is: should the county have to answer and potentially be liable for decisions that are made by the state?”